 The University recognizes competencies attained through its courses, through courses completed in secondary school, and through independent study.
-Students who earn scores of 3, 4 or 5 on Advanced Placement tests may earn credit for special competencies.
+Students may earn Advanced Placement (A.P.) or International Baccalaureate (I.B.) test credit by sending their official score report to the Office of Admissions.
+For more information regarding possible test credit, contact the Admissions Office or go online to http://admissions.udel.edu/apply/apibcredit.shtml.

 Alternatively, credit based on examination results may be offered for some curricular areas.
 (See the "Earn Credit by Examination" section in the "Undergraduate Academic Regulations" chapter.)
-Advanced Placement test scores should be sent to the Admissions Office.
-For more information on Advanced Placement, contact the Admissions Office or go online to: